 Melissa was named after the Greek nymph who was the protector of bees and has been planted near bee hives for centuries to produce fine flavored honey.
 It was an important ingredient in Carmelite water (distilled in France since 1611 by members of the Carmelite Order).

-True Melissa has powerful antimicrobial constituents.
-Yet, although it is very powerful, it has a gentle and delicate nature and helps to bring out those characteristics in those who use it.
+True Melissa is very powerful, yet has a gentle and delicate nature and helps to bring out those characteristics in those who use it.

 Melissa has an approximate ORAC of 1,343,547 (TE/L).
 TE/L is expressed as micromole Trolox equivalent per liter.